devaicee/devaicee/README.md

 **Who Am I?**
 </div>
-I'm Arshane aka Aicee, a student at Cebu Technological University pursuing a Bachelor of Science in Information Technology.
+I'm Arshane, a student at Cebu Technological University pursuing a Bachelor of Science in Information Technology.
 My journey into tech is driven by curiosity and creativity — I enjoy building websites and applications while exploring how aesthetics, logic, and functionality come together.

 I’ve worked on projects such as a credit-based digital product trading marketplace, where I handled tasks across the full development stack — from planning and database design to backend logic and user-facing interfaces.